 You can also link to the original PDF below.

-This study was used as a reference for Boston Web Designers article: Learn how to go viral on Facebook by posting shareable content.
+This study was used as a reference for the Boston Web Designers article: Learn how to go viral on Facebook by posting shareable content.
 We hope it helps you with your social media marketing.

 Boston Web Designers Suggested Publications, Academic Research, and Studies on Why Do People Share Online, Sharing on Social Media and Social Networking Behavior